Synapse-Flux-Lab/rag-loom/tests/README.md

-# Testing Guide for RAG Platform Kit
+# Testing Guide for RAG Loom

-This directory contains comprehensive tests for the RAG platform kit.
+This directory contains comprehensive tests for the RAG Loom.

 ## Directory Structure